 However, for many, due to mobility, health or lack of confidence, our remote activities remain essential to keep neighbours connected.
-"They've made a massive difference… they've helped ground me, and keep me sane” Joan, 74
+“It's given me a connection at a time when that's been hard to come by’ – Cheryl, 71

 Over the coming summer months, we need to make sure we support both groups by offering a mix of both in-person and remote activities.

 For our Social Clubs, we will not only run face to face activities in small groups, but also continue to offer the opportunity to connect via Zoom, as well as via phone.